Jaycar-Electronics/UV-Meter/README.md

 <img src="images/IMAG0309.jpg" width="50%" height="50%" />

 # 5.
-Solder header onto UV meter (note: XC3714 module has 5 header pins, which we can use 3 of to connect.)
+Solder a header onto the UV meter.
+While the XC3714 module has 5 header pins, we only need 3 for use with this project.

 <img src="" width="50%" height="50%" />